Tamati Reedy: Career

 From 1956 to 1969, Reedy was a teacher in primary and secondary schools.
 During this time, we also studied for a Bachelor of Arts degree at the University of Auckland, graduating in 1968.
 Between 1970 and 1973, he lectured at the Auckland Secondary Teachers' College, and in 1972 he completed a Master of Arts with Honours in English at the University of Auckland.
 He worked on programme development and administration in the Department of Maori Affairs and Department of Education between 1973 and 1982.

-Reedy studied at the University of Hawaii from 1975, graduating with a Master of Arts in linguistics in 1977, and a PhD in 1979.
+Reedy studied at the University of Hawaiʻi from 1975, graduating with a Master of Arts in linguistics in 1977, and a PhD in 1979.
 The title of his doctoral thesis was Complex sentence formation in Maori.

 From 1982 to 1983, Reedy was a Fulbright scholar and associate professor at the University of Alabama, where he taught courses in linguistics and an anthropology paper, "Peoples of the Pacific".

 In 1983, Reedy was appointed as secretary of the Department of Maori Affairs.
 During his tenure, which ended in 1989, the Maori Language Act 1987 was enacted, the Māori Language Commission was established, and the watershed Te Maori exhibition took place (although this was instigated by his predecessor, Kara Puketapu).
+As part of his responsibilities as secretary, Reedy chaired the Nga Mangai o Te Maori management committee, the institution responsible for co-organising Te Maori.
 However, he was also embroiled in the Māori loans affair, which tainted his time in office, and led to the dissolution of the department and its ultimate replacement by Te Puni Kōkiri.
 Between 1983 and 1989, Reedy also sat on the board of the Māori Education Foundation, and in 1989 he was a New Zealand government representative at the Indigenous and Tribal Peoples Convention in Geneva.

 With his wife Tilly, Reedy established an educational and research consultancy business, Reedy Holdings Limited, in 1990.
 As well as providing training to the public and private sectors, they developed the curriculum for Māori immersion centres and played important roles in the development of the kōhanga reo movement.
 In 1996, he took part in drafting Te Whariki, which became the first national New Zealand early childhood curriculum in 2003.

 In 1996, Reedy was appointed as the inaugural dean and professor of the School of Māori and Pacific Development at the University of Waikato.
 In 2001, he became pro-vice chancellor of the university, responsible for Māori development at the institution, and he was made professof Māori sustainable enterprise in the School of Management in 2005.
 When he retired in 2009, Reedy was accorded the title of emeritus professor, becoming the first Māori to be so honoured at Waikato.

 Reedy was a member of the Waitangi Tribunal between 2010 and 2016.